metal0/matrix-compose/README.md

 matrix-compose is a collection of scripts and config files intended to make setting up and configuring a small/personal [Matrix](https://matrix.org/) homeserver easier.

-Included in the docker-compose services are, along with a working homeserver (Synapse) setup, various social media bridges (IRC, Discord, Facebook (Meta), Google Messages, Google Chat, Instagram, LinkedIn, Signal, Slack, Steam, Telegram, Twitter, WhatsApp), as well as utilitarian bots such as [Hookshot](https://github.com/matrix-org/matrix-hookshot)
+Included in the docker-compose services are, along with a working **unfederated** homeserver (Synapse) setup, various social media bridges (IRC, Bluesky, Discord, Facebook (Meta), Google Messages, Google Chat, Instagram, LinkedIn, Signal, Slack, Steam, Telegram, Twitter, WhatsApp), as well as utilitarian bots such as [Hookshot](https://github.com/matrix-org/matrix-hookshot)

+> [!CAUTION]
+> This branch (`unfed`)'s setup refers to a completely isolated & unfederated matrix server setup, which is only intended to be used for experimentation and for utilizing social platform bridge bots.
+> This setup will NOT allow communication with other matrix homeservers, nor any "typical" usage of the matrix platform.

 ## Motivation and goals of this project